-- •Review the main ways of writing the /ai/ sound, which are (ai), (ay), and (a_e). - •Now that these spellings are familiar, the students need to start memorizing which words use which spelling pattern.
-Remind them that the (ay) spelling is usually used when the /ai/ sound is found at the end of a word, where "toughy (y)" takes the place of "shy $\dot{\phi}$." - •With the students, make a list of words for each spelling of the /ai/ sound.
-To help them remember the words, the students could try making up silly sentences for each spelling, using as many of the words as possible: for example, The vain painter complained about the rain.
+- Revise the main ways of writing the /ai/ sound, which are (ai), (ay) and (a_e). - Now that these spellings are familiar, the children need to start memorising which words use which spelling pattern.
+Remind them that the (ay) spelling is usually used when the /ai/ sound is found at the end of a word, where 'toughy 'y' takes the place of 'shy 'o'. - •With the children, make a list of words for each spelling of the /ai/ sound.
+To help them remember the words, the children could try making up silly sentences for each spelling, using as many of the words as possible: for example, The vain painter complained about the rain.

-- The students complete the words in the spelling list by writing in the missing letter pattern. - •Read the spelling words with the students.
-Remind them that they need to remember how the /ai/ sound is spelled in each of the words.
+- •The children complete the words in the spelling list by writing in the missing letter pattern. - •Read the spelling words with the children.
+Remind them that they need to remember how the /ai/ sound is spelt in each of the words.
 The longer word, rainstorm, is a compound word.
-It has two syllables and can be remembered as rain and storm for spelling. - For both number words the students could use the "say as it sounds" method, pronouncing half to rhyme with Alf, and the first two sounds of quarter like those of qualm.
+It has two syllables and can be remembered as rain and storm for spelling.